 In addition, data on attacks may be collected at the same time as other types of education data and therefore analyzed together to better understand impacts on learning or other areas.
-In some cases, information on the number of schools damaged or destroyed may be collected through a survey or needs assessment.

 Finally, organizations will have to plan for secure data entry, management, and storage.
 GCPEA provides a Data Template in this Toolkit.
-Other organizations, such as Education Clusters, may also make their data templates publicly available (see Section on Global Education Cluster Guidance).
+Other organizations, such as Education Clusters, may also make their data templates publicly available.
 The data management system (e.g., datasheet) should align with the tools used to collect data (e.g., questionnaires) for ease of data entry and to ensure all relevant details are captured.